david-stewart/PicoToJetExample_Small/readme.md

     cons is RCAS's local facility to make you code with the c++ compiler.
     It is nice because it will do all the linking to the StRoot code

-    So you can compile you'r code with `./make` which will run `./cons` or you can just use `./cons` directly.
+    So you can compile you'r code with `make` which will run `./cons` or you can just use `cons` directly.
 It is the same thing.

     I have it locally because it plays nice with the :Make command from inside of vim (which locally populates Vim's clist with